RuneBlaze/WITCH-NG/README.md

 ```

-After getting the executable `witch-ng` under the current directory, the following command can be run
+After ensuring that the executable `witch-ng` is under the current directory, the following command can be run

 ```bash
 ./witch-ng add -i queries.fa -b backbone.afa -t backbone.tre -o extended_alignment.afa